-I am a Professor of Astronomy and Distinguished Professor of Mathematical and Physical Sciences at the Ohio State University Department of Astronomy in Columbus, Ohio.
+I am the Henry L. Cox Professor of Astronomy and a Distinguished Professor of Mathematical and Physical Sciences at the Ohio State University Department of Astronomy in Columbus, Ohio.
 I am also a member of Ohio State's Center for Cosmology and AstroParticle Physics.
 I am an observationally oriented theorist and work mainly on large scale structure, galaxy formation, the intergalactic medium, and observational probes of the matter and energy content and initial conditions of the universe.

 I have been on the faculty at Ohio State since January, 1995.
 Prior to that, I was an undergraduate at Yale University, a graduate student at Princeton University, a postdoc at Cambridge University, and U.C.
 Berkeley, and a long term member at the Institute for Advanced Study.
 For details, see my curriculum vitae.

 For astronomers, the best summary of my research is the list and brief description of my 25 most cited publications.
 You can find a list of all of my scientific publications here (or in the c.v. above).
 I will try to write up a short description of my work that is more accessible to non-astronomers, but the most recent one I have is too long out of date.
 One of my most satisfying professional roles is to be an advisor and mentor for graduate students and postdocs.